You’re ready to pay off debt, but what’s the best way to go about it? Should you use the debt snowball method or the debt avalanche?

 Once your chosen debt is wiped out, choose the next debt in line to focus on.
 Your debt repayment will speed up over time, because as each debt is paid off, you’ll be able to use the money you were paying toward that debt toward the next debt in line.

-And celebrate each step of the way, because paying off debt is a great feeling!
+While you’re at it, celebrate each step of the way.
+Paying off debt is a great feeling!